17 Eyeshadow Tips & Hacks That'll Take You From Beginner To Pro

 Before you even pick up your blending brush, you need to prime and prep your lid to ensure that a) the pigment is poppin’, b) the color is even, and c) it stays on all day long without creasing.
 Here’s how:

 Bake your lid: If you have oily lids, your eyeshadow is more likely to settle into your creases and look patchy throughout the day.
-To avoid this, dust a light layer of translucent setting powder like our makeup tips for oily skin, read this.
+To avoid this, dust a light layer of translucent setting powder like our Easy Bake Setting Powder, $35, to your eyelids.
+For more makeup tips for oily skin, read this.

 Make that pigment pop: If you love to experiment with bright eyeshadows, to guarantee the color looks just as vibrant as it does in the pan, apply a white base to your lid using a light-colored concealer or a white eyeshadow.
-We love to use the blue, brown, and green eyes!
+We love to use the Matte Basics Melted Shadows, $25, to prep the lids and ensure max pigment payoff.

 Eyeshadow Tip #4: Know Your Eye Shape